-Tansy and Belle are sisters, the wonder duo of the trapeze at the Butterfly Circus, until one night, Tansy performs a dangerous stunt and falls from the heights of the circus tent.
+The Butterfly Circus is about Tansy and Belle who are sisters, the wonder duo of the trapeze at the Butterfly Circus, until one night, Tansy performs a dangerous stunt and falls from the heights of the circus tent.
 Now invalided, not so much physically but emotionally scarred by the fear of falling, she gives up her career.
 When her sister disappears without notice from the circus, Tansy has to face her fears and set out to discover what has happened to her.

-Self-confidence and disappointment, fear and courage are all themes central to The Butterfly Circus and they colour the exciting story with an intriguing and original tone.
+Self-confidence and disappointment, fear and courage are all themes central to The Butterfly Circus, and they colour the exciting story with an intriguing and original tone.
 Tansy’s shadow, which ‘comes to life’ to drive her on in her almost impossible quest to overcome her fears, gently alludes to the famous shadow in Peter Pan, and it is the same sort of quiet melancholy which pervades the story.
-First it is the sadness of not being able to fulfill one’s dreams, the anger that one’s hopes have been snatched away too soon, then in the second half of the book there is the down-at-heel tawdriness of the seaside show, run by the villainous Mr Pickingill, all of his troupe desperate to perform but who have resorted to seedy tricks and inhumane standards.
+First, it is the sadness of not being able to fulfil one’s dreams, the anger that one’s hopes have been snatched away too soon.
+In the second half of the book, there is the down-at-heel tawdriness of the seaside show, run by the villainous Mr Pickingill, all of his troupe desperate to perform but who have resorted to seedy tricks and inhumane standards.
 Throughout there are also some brilliant (and funny!) set pieces, involving caravan racing, a gigantic mechanical cat, and some dastardly baddies, to keep us cheering along with the thrill of the show.